They defeated countless monsters and saved the world.

 - Back from the Dead: Kzinssie and the Hive Queen, who both receive massive upgrades.

 - Bag of Spilling: Subverted; all the items you are equipped with are sent directly back to storage after completing each generation.
 It's still annoying to reequip the characters you do have though.

 - Battleship Raid: A Land Battleship!

 - Because Destiny Says So: It was first shirked off by Emperor Leon until his eldest son was killed by Kzinssie.

 - Big Bad: Wagnus is the leader of the Seven Heroes.
 Also, he's also the most difficult to fight.

 - Big Creepy-Crawlies: The termites, complete with the Hive Queen in which you have to fight twice by the way.

 - Bonus Boss: Victor and the Dread Queen (a stronger Hive Queen) only in the Updated Re-release on i-mode, iOS, and Android.

 - Charm Person: Rocbouquet's Temptation ability charms all males in the party; and there are other techniques as well that can charm allies.

 - The Chessmaster: Bokhohn; as he commands a large number of the monsters under the command of the Seven Heroes.

 - Chosen One

 - Clingy Costume: The Iron Will, which can negate mental ailments such as Charm, but can't be unequipped if gotten through cheats.
 Some Classes have a permanent 4th item which cannot be removed either.

 - Cool Sword: Moonlight Sword has a healing technique built into it in addition to Moonshades, which shoots out frigid Blue Skulls at the enemy.
 Dayblade has Holy Light, which deals out HUGE damage to undead monsters.

-- Elemental Powers: You cannot have spells of opposite elements on one person, though.
+- Elemental Powers: Several, there's Pyrology, Aerology, Terrology, Hydrology, Umbrology, and Cosmology.
+You cannot have spells of opposite elements on one person, though.
+For instance, you cannot have both Pyrology and Hydrology on the same person.

-- The Empire: You are the ruler this time around!
+- The Empire: A very rare benevolent example.
+You are the ruler this time around!

 - Evil Genius: Bokhohn basically weaseled his way into the group.
 The man is extremely crafty and an amazing politician.